rhelmer/update-client/README.md

 See the server documentation for a description of the protocol.

-If updates are available, the client will attempt to apply them on the local system and send a "completion" document to the server.
+If updates are available, the client will attempt to download and apply them on the local system and send a "completion" document to the server.
+The client will then send an IPC message to Firefox indicating which update(s) have been applied and are ready to use.

-If not, the client will do nothing and terminate.
+If not updates are available, the client will exit if running in standalone mode.
+If running as a Windows service then the request will be re-tried at the configured interval.